A Philosophy of Open minds and Empty… Stomachs?

 Beyond this instigation, part of my role as an arts educator is to help others identify their hunger- their creative drives and strengths- and unleash them within various avenues.
 A degree of control must be exercised.
 Here a student can be challenged to identify and push their own boundaries, augmenting a critical awareness of their unique artistic strengths within a broader scope of history, culture and society.
 Medium, technique, and mastery become opportunities to feed from at this point.

 An artist’s hunger doesn’t always end once we’ve had our feed, and it shouldn’t!
-This is why I seek to work in the institution of arts education: to facilitate and demonstrate this… for I am hungry!
+This is why I seek to teach: to facilitate and demonstrate this… for I am hungry!